Annual Review of Environment and Resources

 The Annual Review of Environment and Resources is a peer-reviewed scientific journal that publishes review articles about environmental science and environmental engineering.
 It was first published in 1976 under the name the Annual Review of Energy.
 In 1991, the name was changed to the Annual Review of Energy and the Environment; it was again retitled in 2003 to the Annual Review of Environment and Resources.
-In 2020, it was published open access for the first time.
+Beginning in 2020, it was published open access under the Subscribe to Open (S2O) publishing model.

 History

 The first volume of the journal was published in by Annual Reviews in 1976, under the title the Annual Review of Energy.
 One of the events that sparked its creation was the 1970s energy crisis.
 Unlike previous Annual Reviews titles, its subject area was interdisciplinary and lacked a history of literature.
 The first volume covered the energy system of the United States, and the journal's first editor was Jack M. Hollander.

 In 1991, the journal's name was changed to the Annual Review of Energy and the Environment.
 This was done in recognition that energy research and issues were interconnected with environmental issues.
 In 2003, the focus on the environment was further emphasized with an additional name change, to the Annual Review of Environment and Resources.
 Content published in the journal relates to environmental science and environmental engineering, such as ecology, conservation biology, energy development, hydrology, climate change, oceanography, and agriculture.

 Under Annual Reviews's Subscribe to Open publishing model, it was announced that the 2020 volume of Annual Review of Environment and Resources would be published open access, a first for the journal.
 As of 2020, it was published both in print and electronically.